 The bowler hat stops me.

 It has a gold buckle on it.
 Shiny.
 The man under it is wearing a three-piece suit with polished black shoes, a red vest, and a pocket watch.
-In one hand he grips a peculiar baggish pole made of nylon and what looks like the top half of a cane, and a black briefcase with another shiny gold buckle.
+In one hand, he grips a peculiar baggish pole made of nylon and what looks like the top half of a cane, and a black briefcase with another shiny gold buckle.
 The other thing I notice right away is this man has no laugh lines.
 He isn’t smiling, either.

 Oh, shit.
 “Are you an accountant?”
 I ask.
 “Did Chippers send you?”